roadiz/docs/developer/themes/using_twig.rst

 Handling node-sources with Twig
 -------------------------------

-Most of frontend work will consist in Twig templating and Twig assignations.
-Roadiz Core entities are already linked together not to prepare your data before rendering it.
-Basically, you can access nodes or nodeSources data directly in Twig using the “dot” seperator.
+Most of yout front-end work will consist in editing *Twig* templating, *Twig* assignations and… *Twig* filters.
+Roadiz core entities are already linked together so you don’t have to prepare your data before rendering it.
+Basically, you can access *nodes* or *node-sources* data directly in *Twig* using the “dot” seperator.

-There is even some magic about Twig when accessing private or protected fields: just write the fieldname and it will use the field getter: ``{{ nodeSource.content|markdown }}`` will be interpreted as ``{{ nodeSource.getContent|markdown }}`` by Twig.
-It can be a time and space saver to just use fieldnames.
+There is even some magic about *Twig* when accessing private or protected fields: just write the fieldname and it will use the getter method instead: ``{{ nodeSource.content|markdown }}`` will be interpreted as
+``{{ nodeSource.getContent|markdown }}`` by *Twig*.

 .. note::
-    Roadiz will camelize your node-type fields names to create getters and setters into you NS class.
+    Roadiz will transform your node-type fields names to *camel-case* to create getters and setters into you NS class.
     So if you created a ``header_image`` field, getter will be named ``getHeaderImage()``.
     However, if you called it ``headerimage``, getter will be ``getHeaderimage()``

 You can access methods too!
-You will certainly need to get a nodeSources documents to display them.
-Instead of assigning each document in your PHP Controller before, you can directly use them in Twig:
+You will certainly need to get node-sources’ documents to display them.
+Instead of declaring each document in your PHP controller before, you can directly use them in *Twig*:

 .. code-block:: html+jinja